 1. Preventing (some of) the ADHD tantrums in the first place

-We know we won’t be able to prevent all tantrums but there are a couple of things that we can do to prevent some.
+There is no way to prevent all tantrums but there are things that we can do to prevent some.
 You are probably already tuned in to what can trigger overstimulation in your child.
 There’s no way to know all the reasons for overstimulation.
-There’s also no way to entirely prevent it.
-However, being able to avoid or reduce the activities that tend to overstimulate your kiddo can certainly help
+And there is no way to entirely prevent it.
+However, being able to avoid or reduce the activities that tend to overstimulate your kiddo can certainly help.

 You can also help to make sure that your child’s attention and autonomy buckets are full.
 If we can give our kids even 10-15 minutes of uninterrupted one on one time each day, they will have fewer tantrums that stem from craving attention.